Skip to content

-Start stop timers per task, manual time entries, pause/resume sessions.
-One active timer per user enforced.
-View total vs estimated hours variance.
-Dashboard widget for live tracking overview.
+Start-stop timers per task, manual entries, pause/resume.
+One active timer per user.
+See total vs estimated hours live.

 How it works